As an era ends, the city that was home to the Oakland A's comes to grips with their departure

 “I had some of the greatest memories of my life at the Oakland Coliseum,” Zelinski, 65, said in April.
 “The A’s are such an irreplaceable part of the East Bay culture that I don’t think people can quite grasp what incredible sadness there is going to be like at that final game in September.”

 He will never find out.
-After a long battle with bladder cancer, Jim Zelinski died June 7 — the same day that A’s outfielder JJ Bleday slugged a homer in the bottom of the ninth to catapult the team to a 2-1 victory.
+After a long battle with bladder cancer, Jim Zelinski died June 7 — the same day that A’s outfielder JJ Bleday slugged a home run in the bottom of the ninth to catapult the team to a 2-1 victory.

-Here in Oakland, as a quiet end approaches, that sets us up to leave you with an observation that the former baseball commissioner, A. Bartlett Giamatti, once made about the sport.
-It hangs over the community this week like a misplaced curveball: “It breaks your heart.
+Here in Oakland, as a quiet end approaches, that sets us up to leave you with an observation that former Baseball Commissioner A. Bartlett Giamatti once made about the sport.
+It hangs over Oakland this week like a misplaced curveball: “It breaks your heart.
 It is designed to break your heart.”

-AP writer Michael Liedtke spent the summer talking to people around the Oakland community about the A’s departure.
-Follow him at https://x.com/liedtkesfc

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.